argonne-lcf/ai-science-training-series/03_dataPipelines/README.md

 # shows about 120 images per second
 ```

 You will see much better performance in this case.
-Batch processing time is down from 10 seconds to 1 second.
-The profiler shows we are running with our 64 parallel processes, all of which are opening JPEGs, processing them into tensors, extracting truth information, and so on.
-There are still some spurious IO operations that slow us down, but really this speaks to the fact that we are loading a million small files (100KB), which is bad in practice, but good for this example.
-In reality, we'd want to do all this data processing in advanced.
+Batch processing time is down from 3 seconds to 1 second.
+The profiler shows we are running with our 8 parallel processes, all of which are opening JPEGs, processing them into tensors, extracting truth information, and so on.
 ![parallel](images/ilsvrc_parallel.png)